Best Robyn AlbumsA list of the best music albums by Robyn. All albums are eligible except greatest hits releases.

 Honey is the perfect example of an album that needs to be heard as an album.
 The songs are so intertwined with each other in a way that listening to them individually (spare "Missing U" and "Honey"), they don't carry the same weight as they do when heard as part of the complete album.
 Standout tracks: "Missing U", "Honey" and "Ever Again."

-Robyn's first album on her own label is one of a true pop music master.
-She underwent a radical transition from R&B chanteuse to dance-pop QUEEN here.
-Every song exudes her indomitable personality perfectly from the spunky "Konichiwa Bitches" to the heartbreaking "With Every Heartbeat" to the brutally honest yet catchy lead single, "Be Mine! " Standout tracks: "With Every Heartbeat", "Be Mine! ", "Handle Me", "Konichiwa Bitches" and "Cobrastyle."
+Robyn's first album on her own label is a true pop music masterpiece.
+She underwent a radical transition from an R&B chanteuse to a dance-pop queen here.
+Every song exudes her indomitable personality perfectly, from the spunky "Konichiwa Bitches" to the heartbreaking "With Every Heartbeat" to the brutally honest yet catchy lead single, "Be Mine!"
+Standout tracks include "With Every Heartbeat," "Be Mine!," "Handle Me," "Konichiwa Bitches," and "Cobrastyle."

 An EP, it contains only the 5 new songs that appear on the Body Talk album that followed the first two albums.
 All 5 of these songs are among the catchiest, most blissfully perfect pop songs Robyn has given us to date.
 Standout tracks: "Call Your Girlfriend" and "Indestructible."

 Robyn's collaborative EP with Norwegian duo Röyksopp is arguably her most progressive work to date thanks in no small part to her collaborators.
 At 35 minutes over the course of 5 songs, the album plays like an exploration of different genres of electronic music.
 From straightforward dance on the title track to downtempo on "Monument" to near synthpop on "Every Little Thing", this album is a staple for any Robyn fan.
 Standout tracks: "Do It Again" and "Every Little Thing."